syjn99/leanSpec/docs/client/chain.md

         # valid justifiable slot
         if (
             state.justified_slots[vote.source_slot] is False
+            # This condition is missing in 3sf mini but has been added here because
+            # we don't want to re-introduce the target again for remaining votes if
+            # the slot is already justified and its tracking already cleared out
+            # from justifications map
+            or state.justified_slots[vote.target_slot] is True
             or vote.source != state.historical_block_hashes[vote.source_slot]
             or vote.target != state.historical_block_hashes[vote.target_slot]
             or vote.target_slot <= vote.source_slot